-Dr Dylan Morrissey
+Prof Dylan Morrissey

 My main research interests are tendinopathy, evidence translation and the link between movement and pathology.
 Through my research, I aim to deliver step changes in the understanding and management of common musculoskeletal conditions.
 I am also passionate about paralympic sport, and was a headquarters physiotherapist for London 2012.

 Prof Nicholas Wald